Dengfeng Yan

 S829

-Dengfeng Yan is Associate Professor of Marketing at NYU Shanghai.
+Dengfeng Yan is an Associate Professor of Marketing at NYU Shanghai and a Global Network Associate Professor at the Leonard N. Stern School of Business at NYU.
 Prior to joining NYU Shanghai, he was an Associate Professor of Marketing with tenure at the University of Texas at San Antonio.
 He also taught at HKUST as a visiting assistant professor in the Spring of 2016.

 Dengfeng’s research focuses on understanding how consumers respond to numerical information (such as prices and attribute specifications) and how consumer judgment and preferences vary as a function of psychological distance.
 His research has been published in top-tier journals including Journal of Consumer Research, Journal of Marketing Research, Journal of Consumer Psychology, and Journal of Personality and Social Psychology.
 He currently serves on the Editorial Review Boards of Journal of Consumer Research and Journal of Consumer Psychology.